 The Equity Working Group of the City of Portland, Oregon created a separate "Equity Implementation Guide" for their climate resilience plan.
 One of the project directors said, "Their feedback was rich in content but difficult to place in a policy document.
 This eventually resulted in the development of an Equity Implementation Guide, a companion document to the Climate Action Plan that captures the specific recommendations as well as an overall approach to incorporating equity as actions are implemented.
-The guide serves as a tool for building staff capacity to effectively implement the policy guidance in the Climate Action Plan" (Williams-Rajee, 2016).
-The Implementation Guide allowed the community to focus centering equity in implementation with as much intention as in the planning process.
+The guide serves as a tool for building staff capacity to effectively implement the policy guidance in the Climate Action Plan."62 The Implementation Guide allowed the community to focus centering equity in implementation with as much intention as in the planning process.

 The work of climate adaptation implementation should be accomplished by the community as much as possible.
 This puts economic investment into community businesses, reduces the climate impact of projects, and creates jobs for residents.
 Local implementation can also draw on local knowledge about a community to avoid pitfalls and draw on resources that only the community knows about.
 This means that the bidding and procurement process needs to be as inclusive as possible.
 Typically, the bidding and procurement process reach only a small handful of contractors that departments are already comfortable working with.
-Equity means incorporating interventions such as bonus points for women or BIPOC-owned businesses, businesses that prioritize sustainable and equitable strategies and practices, and businesses that engage in fair business practices and pay a living wage.
-These strategies are known as social or sustainable procurement and increase the opportunity to add value through the bidding process" (NAACP 2021).
+Equity means incorporating interventions such as bonus points for women or BIPOC-owned businesses, businesses that prioritize sustainable and equitable strategies and practices, and businesses that engage in fair business practices and pay a living wage.5